abhayagiri/beginning-our-day/manuscripts/lpp.md

 intention of cāga or piyavācā*,* we again place ourselves in a position of creating harmony.

-# Which Practice Is Right For Me?
+# Which Practice Is Right for Me?

 ## Luang Por Pasanno